-The market order is the most common and simple of all trade orders.
-A market order simply executes the traders desired order volume at the best available price.
+The market order is the most common and simplest of all trade orders.
+A market order simply executes the trader’s desired order volume at the best available price.
 This provides the trader with the most liquidity, but least control on pricing.

 For example, a buy market order for 5 shares of company A will purchase 5 shares at the current lowest ask price in the order book.

 For more complicated market orders, a trade will execute at the best consecutive available prices.
 Let’s take our example further and say that 500 shares of company A are to be purchased in a market order.
 The order book at trade time is as follows: